-In order to comply with Federal regulations we may ask you to provide information that verifies the data you provided on your FAFSA.
+In order to comply with Federal regulations we may ask you to provide additional information that verifies the data you provided on your FAFSA.
 This information could include, but is not limited to, using the IRS Data Retrieval Tool, an official tax transcript, your parent’s official tax transcript and independent or dependent verification forms.

 Requests for information will be done through your MaineStreet To Do List and will include detailed instructions and links to specific forms.
 It is very important you respond to these requests by the due date listed and follow instructions closely otherwise you will be considered a late filer and your aid could be affected.